-Tax on earnings, income payments and withdrawals
+Tax on earnings, income payments and withdrawals from 1 July 2024

-Transition to retirement account - tax payable Income account - tax payable

-Investment earnings

-Earnings Investment earnings Up to 15% tax.
-Nil

-ini Paid from investment earnings before the unit

-ш price is set.

-Ś Income payments from your account

-ent Over age 60 8 Nil Nil

-Income payments Under age 60 8 Not applicable Generally, tax is paid at your marginal tax rate on taxable component, and a 15% tax offset may apply.

-Withdrawals from you r account

-Over age 60

-• tax-free component Not applicable Nil

-• taxable component 8 Not applicable Nil

-Under age 60

-• tax-free component Not applicable Nil

-• taxable component 8 Not applicable Your marginal tax rate or 20% (plus Medicare levy), whichever is lower.

-Death Benefits

-Payment to a dependant If the death benefit is paid as an income stream: If the death benefit is paid as an income stream:

-als (as defined for tax • Nil • Nil if you are over age 60

-Withdrawals purposes) Nil if your dependant is over age 60

-thdi • If you and your dependant are under age 60

-Ň - Nil for tax-free component

-- Dependant's marginal tax rate with a 15% tax rebate on taxable component.

-If the death benefit is paid as a lump sum payment: If the death benefit is paid as a lump sum payment:

-Nil Nil

-Payment to an estate Tax is payable based on the classification of the beneficiaries.
+Transition to retirement account - tax payable Income account - tax payable Investment earnings ings Investment earnings Up to 15% tax.
+Nil Earnings Paid from investment earnings before the unit price is set.
+Income payments from your account ents Over age 60 Nil Nil payments Under age 60 Not applicable Generally, tax is paid at your marginal tax rate on taxable component, and a 15% tax offset may apply.
+Withdrawals from your account Over age 60 • tax-free component Not applicable Nil • taxable component Not applicable Nil Under age 60 • tax-free component Not applicable Nil • taxable component Not applicable Your marginal tax rate or 20% (plus Medicare levy), whichever is lower.
+Death Benefits Payment to a If the death benefit is paid as an dependant income stream: If the death benefit is paid as an income stream: als (as defined for tax • Nil • Nil if you are over age 60 a Š purposes) Nil if your dependant is over age 60 Withdrawals • If you and your dependant are under age 60: ⋚ - Nil for tax-free component - Dependant's marginal tax rate with a 15% tax rebate on taxable component.
+If the death benefit is paid as a lump sum payment: If the death benefit is paid as a lump sum payment: Nil Nil Payment to an estate Tax is payable based on the classification of the beneficiaries.
 The estate will be required to pay any applicable tax.
 Tax is payable based on the classification of the beneficiaries.
 The estate will be required to pay any applicable tax.

-Payment to a non-dependant 9 (as defined for tax purposes).

-• tax-free component Nil Nil

-• taxable component Taxed element - 15% tax (plus Medicare levy).
-Untaxed element - 30% tax (plus Medicare levy).
-Taxed element - 15% tax (plus Medicare levy). .
-Untaxed element - 30% tax (plus Medicare lev

-Tax is deducted by NGS Super before the paym
+Payment to a non-dependant 8 (as defined for tax purposes). • tax-free component Nil Nil • taxable component 9 Taxed element - 15% tax (plus Medicare levy).
+Taxed element - 15% tax (plus Medicare levy).
+Untaxed element - 30% tax (plus Medicare levy). · Tax is deducted by NGS Super before the payment is made.
+10